Table of Contents

 Incentive pay is linked to higher talent and business outcomes

 Data supporting the positive outcomes of incentive pay is abundant.
-Considering that it represents an essential form of recognition, research has found that 65% of employees reported a willingness to work harder if they felt that their managers noticed their contributions.
-Another study found that 37% of surveyed employees reported that more appreciation from their managers would motivate them to produce better quality work more frequently.
+Given its essential role in recognition, research found that 65% of employees reported a willingness to work harder when they felt their managers noticed their contributions.
+Another study found that 37% of surveyed employees reported that greater appreciation from their managers would motivate them to produce higher-quality work more frequently.

-Recognition is also highly correlated with improved employee outcomes, with 14% higher employee engagement, productivity, and performance in organizations with recognition programs than in companies lacking them.
+Recognition is also highly correlated with improved employee outcomes, with 14% higher engagement, productivity, and performance in organizations with recognition programs than in those without.
 Interestingly, those organizations also generated a 12% higher customer satisfaction rate.
-Turnover rates are unsurprisingly lower in organizations that prioritize employee recognition and rewards, with their workers being 56% less likely to be looking elsewhere for a new role.
-Another study found that incentive pay is significantly and positively related to enhanced employee satisfaction, organizational commitment, and trust in their management.
+Turnover rates are unsurprisingly lower in organizations that prioritize employee recognition and rewards, with their workers 56% less likely to be looking for a new role elsewhere.
+Another study found that incentive pay is significantly and positively associated with enhanced employee satisfaction, organizational commitment, and trust in management.

 Types of incentive pay plans

 It is essential to understand that incentive pay plans are supplemental pay-for-performance programs.
-They differ from other programs labeled “alternative rewards,” which generally refer to non-monetary plans that provide cash-value awards such as “reward marketplaces” that grant points to purchase travel, gifts, etc. They are also separate and distinct from pure recognition programs or processes, stock, or other equity-related programs.
+They differ from other programs labeled “alternative rewards,” which generally refer to non-monetary plans that provide cash-value awards, such as “reward marketplaces” that grant points to purchase travel, or gifts.
+They are also separate and distinct from pure recognition programs or processes, stock, or other equity-related programs.
 Common examples of incentive pay plans include:

 Designing and developing incentive pay plans

 As previously noted, many non-compensation professionals may lack the skill to identify opportunities and create a specialized incentive plan.
-Yet, it often represents a potent response to specified talent and business challenges that add significant heft to the CHRO/CPO or HRBP tool chest.
+Yet it often represents a potent response to specific talent and business challenges, adding significant heft to the CHRO/CPO or HRBP tool chest.
 The following process can be used to define and develop a plan, most commonly in conjunction with the compensation and Finance teams, who bring crucial modeling and affordability analysis skillsets.

-The first step is recognizing the opportunity to respond to a business challenge using an incentive pay plan.
-This comes from participating in leadership discussions around specific challenges or goals needing special attention.
+The first step is recognizing the opportunity to address a business challenge through an incentive pay plan.
+This comes from participating in leadership discussions about specific challenges or goals that need special attention.
 Frequently, such opportunities arise from leadership staff meetings, strategic plan review sessions, or sales, service, production, or project performance status reviews.
 They are often short-term needs requiring a boost to get the planned performance back on track or longer-term needs to improve talent or business outcomes.

 2. Identify the objective of the incentive

-Articulate the desired employee behaviors or performance to be targeted in clear and straightforward language, with metrics and objectives that are easy to understand and act upon.
-Consider the extent to which those behaviors are a) possible - within targeted employees’ skills and capabilities to change and improve, and b) within their discretion - not requiring managerial approvals or blessings.
+Articulate the desired employee behaviors or performance to be targeted in clear, straightforward language, with metrics and objectives that are easy to understand and act on.
+Consider the extent to which those behaviors are a) possible - within targeted employees’ skills and capabilities to change and improve, and b) within their discretion—not requiring managerial approvals or blessings.
 The behaviors and performance targeted for increases must be considered achievable by the employees to avoid the backlash that the company is asking too much.
-In that spirit, it is critical to validate the assumptions of achievability with line managers and leaders and refine the concept per their feedback.
+In that spirit, it is critical to validate the assumptions of achievability with line managers and leaders, and to refine the concept based on their feedback.

 3. Assess the compensation opportunity